 The Self entered into the human body along with the faculties inherent in the cosmic mind.
 The Self entered through the point at the top of the head (also adhipati marma, which is the a-sound point).
 This Self here is called Indra, who is identified with the Seer.
 Indra is the foremost of the Vedic deities as the power of perception.
 The senses are called Indriyas or powers of Indra.

-The Upanishad (AU III.1) concludes with an examination of the functions of the mind.
+An examination of the functions of the mind

 “Who is the Self that we worship, which is the Self through which one sees, through which one hears, through which one smells fragrances, through which one articulates speech, through which one tastes what is sweet or not sweet.